All about me:

 There is a richness in every encounter we care to remember, which some people chronicle in framed photographs hung on walls.
 Others prefer to store their experiences in albums or diaries, but mine are keepsakes I lavish onto backdrops for my stories.

-Presently, I am happily living with my life partner in South Florida and working to publish my third book: Never to Forget: The Promise of Love, a mother’s romantic adventure.
+Presently, I am happily living with my life partner in South Florida and inviting readers to read my third book: Never to Forget: The Promise of Love, a mother’s romantic adventure.
 Furthermore, I am plotting out my fourth book Mount Ararat, a revisionist recounting of the Old Testament.
 I continue to write poems with the hope of eventually sharing them.